With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water recipes.

 6. Blueberry orange vitamin bomb

 Take the blueberry detox drink (number 5) to the next level and add some orange slices to it (make sure it is organic and not waxed).
 It is best to use a 2-quart pitcher.
-If you wait one day you will be surprised how the water and orange change to a blue color.
+If you wait 12 hours you will be surprised how the liquid and orange change to a blue color.

-Oranges help with healthy blood circulation and contain tons of vitamin A, C and antioxidants.
-Together with the blueberries they will aid you feel energized and boost your metabolism.
+Oranges help with healthy blood circulation and contain tons of vitamin A, C, and antioxidants.
+Together with the blueberries, they will aid you to feel energized and boost your metabolism.

 Mix two tablespoons fresh or frozen raspberries and slices of one organic lime in a 1-quart mason jar.
 Fill it up with water and let it settle for half an hour.